What is Urban Growth?

 Increased population led to congestion of housing and added to the already existing community by extension of boundaries.

 Today, people prefer to live near their place work not because of poor transport but to shorten distance travel and avoid the traffic jam on their way work.
-Active transportation helps to make the cities more habitable by easing communication, transportation, and creating convenient accessibility.
+Active transportation helps make the cities more habitable by easing communication, transportation, and creating convenient accessibility.

 6. Availability of educational and recreational facilities